vippsas/vipps-partner/README.md

 [portal.vipps.no](https://portal.vipps.no)
 at any time.

-Until Merchant Management API (MMAPI, see above) is available, the merchant needs to notify the partner that the Vipps application is processed and the merchant can use Vipps.
+Until Merchant Management API (MMAPI, see above) is available, **the merchant needs to notify the partner that the Vipps application is processed, provide the new MSN**.
+The partner uses partner keys and the new MSN to make Vipps payments.

 The legacy [Signup API](https://github.com/vippsas/vipps-signup-api) is still available for partners that have started using it, but new partners